Skip to main content

 Share

-The research, published today in the Canadian Medical Association Journal, found that rates of hypertension and pre-eclampsia increased by 40 per cent between 2012 and 2021.
+The research, published Monday in the Canadian Medical Association Journal, found that rates of hypertension and pre-eclampsia increased by 40 per cent between 2012 and 2021.

-Dr. Catherine Varner, a deputy editor for the Canadian Medical Association Journal (CMAJ) and a Toronto emergency department physician, wrote an editorial about the study calling for more access to obstetrical care -- especially in the days and weeks following birth when women aren't closely monitored -- through teams of midwives, family physicians and specialists.
+Dr. Catherine Varner, a deputy editor for the Canadian Medical Association Journal and a Toronto emergency department physician, wrote an editorial about the study calling for more access to obstetrical care -- especially in the days and weeks following birth when women aren't closely monitored -- through teams of midwives, family physicians and specialists.

 "I think this study is yet another indicator that people are entering their reproductive lives with more health problems than the generation did before.
 And our health-care systems are not prepared for that," Varner said in an interview.

-"People who have hypertensive disorders in pregnancy have a particularly high need of close monitoring in the immediate postpartum, the early postpartum period, and sometimes they don't have a good place to follow up to have their blood pressure checked," she said.
+"People who have hypertensive disorders in pregnancy have a particularly high need of close monitoring in the immediate post-partum, the early post-partum period, and sometimes they don't have a good place to follow up to have their blood pressure checked," she said.

 Even if postpartum women are checking their own blood pressure with a home monitor or at a pharmacy, they often don't have a family doctor or other outpatient provider to turn to if their blood pressure is high, Varner said.